 The purpose of the campership program is to assist Scouts who have a financial need and have demonstrated fiscal inability to attend council sponsored camping opportunities.
 Please refer to the Campership Application in the Camp Forms section of this Leader's Guide for more information.

 (Camperships are awarded to in Council Units Only!)

-Camperships are available for Eagle Camp-July 23-29, 2023.
-(Separate form is required!)
+Camperships are available for Eagle Camp-July 28-August 3, 2024.

+(Separate form and requirements will be needed)

-1. AVAILABILITY & REVIEW PROCEDURES
+1. AVAILABLITY & REVIEW PROCEDURES

 - A. Campership applications will be reviewed by the campership committee.
-The Reservation or Camp Director shall be given power of approval beginning the first day of Staff training week. - B. Camperships shall be available for all RESIDENT CAMPS. - C. Camperships will be considered on a need basis. - D. All campership applications must be received no later than April 3rd, 2023. - E. You will be required to submit a copy of your 2022 Federal Tax Return or most recent with your application.
+The Reservation or Camp Director shall be given power of approval beginning the first day of Staff training week. - B. Camperships shall be available for all RESIDENT CAMPS. - C. Camperships will be considered on a need basis. - D. All campership applications must be received no later than April 8th, 2024. - E. You will be required to submit a copy of your 2023 Federal Tax Return or most recent with your application.